Bay of Fundy Tides: The Highest Tides in the World!

 The world’s highest tides actually provide four different tidal effects: vertical, horizontal, rapids & rip tides, and tidal bores.

 First visit at high tide to see all the boats float level with the top of the docks.
 Then return 6 hours later to see the boats sitting on the ocean floor, up to 16 meters lower than where they started.
-That’s like lowering it from a 4 or 5 story building!
+That’s like lowering them from a 4- or 5-story building!

 Several beach areas at the upper parts of the Bay of Fundy showcase the horizontal tidal effect better than anywhere else in the world.